lholmquist/old_presentations/devnexus/notes.markdown

 and guess what,  mobile devices and tablets are now outselling desktops.  in fact, there are people who only have a smartphone or a tablet.

+if people are just doing email and surfing the web,  these devices are now awesome for this purpose

 ## slide 8 - And the Web

-this is now the web.  everything is connected.
+well, this is now the web.  everything is connected.
 Everything is mobile.  from our cars to our refrigirators.

 ## slide 9 - Our Focus

-for our purposes,  Mobile is broken into these 3.5 to 4 categories
+for our purposes here we are going to focus our mobile Apps as apps on a phone/tablet  Mobile apps are broken into these 3.5 to 4 categories

 Mobile Web with REST services backend
 Hybrid App - Hybrid+